aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Represents the horizontal offset of shape from the left border of the parent shape, in unit of 1/4000 of width of the parent shape.

+**Remarks**

 Only Applies when this shape in the group or chart.

 **Example**